JetBrains/kotlin-web-site/pages/docs/reference/extensions.md

 swap(list, binarySearch(list, max(otherList)), max(list));
 ```

 This is a little better, but we have no or little help from the powerful code completion of the IDE.
-It would be so much better if we could say
+It would be so much better if we could say:

 ``` java
 // Java